 Whether or not we realize it, trauma plays a part in many of our lives and in the choices we make.
 Left untreated, it can contribute to countless problems: mental health disorders, dysfunctional relationships, substance abuse, and even physical pain.
 It is an invisible and devastating force.

 At Sequoia Behavioral Health, you’ll experience integrated therapy that addresses your mental health symptoms and their root causes.
-Our staff is trained in a wide range of mental health treatment, and we place a special emphasis on understanding and resolving trauma in our day-to-day programming.
+The entire Sequoia support staff are Certified Trauma Support Specialists through the Arizona Trauma Institute, and we place a special emphasis on understanding and resolving trauma in our day-to-day programming.